 - “I don’t really want to give this to you, but I know it’s your birthday, so I hope you enjoy it.”

 See the application?
 We wouldn’t want our children giving us gifts with terrible attitudes, and our heavenly Father doesn’t want His children giving Him gifts with terrible attitudes.
-God wants glad givers, not sad or mad givers.
+God loves a cheerful giver, not sad or mad givers.
 Robert Rodenmeyer said, “There are three kinds of giving: grudge giving, duty giving, and thanksgiving.
 Grudge giving says, ‘I have to’; duty giving says, ‘I ought to’; thanksgiving says, ‘I want to.’”3 God loves a cheerful giver who gives the third way.

 Give with the Right Heart